davidwarrington/brickworks/README.md

 ### Mixins

 1. `media-query($breakpoint)` - can be used with the previously defined breakpoints to create media queries in your own SASS.

+## To Do

+1. Improve output efficiency, such as grouping/extending of overlapping grid classes.
+2. Add default flags to variables for easier overrides.